Photonsters/anycubic-photon-docs/FAQ.md

 - You can also use pause to check on your print, but note that you may get a line at the layer where you paused.

 ### I'm printing the test lattice cube and it's wobbling?
 This is normal for the test print.
-The test cube is supported only by three prongs on the base, as the plate rises the print is releasing from the FEP side to side, hence the wobble.
+The test cube is supported only by three prongs on the base, as the plate rises the print is releasing from the FEP film in a side to side flex action, hence the wobble.
 If your build plate is leveled correctly, the test cube will finish printing successfully.

 ### My prints are not dimensionally accurate, sometimes slightly oversized by as much as 0.3mm?